oroinc/documentation/commerce/user_guide/getting_started/common_actions/import_inventory_statuses.rst

    "product.1", "Product Name", "In Stock"

-.. note:: Inventory Status may be *In Stock*, *Out of Stock*, and *Discontinued*.
+.. note:: Inventory status should be *In Stock*, *Out of Stock*, or *Discontinued*.

-.. stop

-.. include:: /user_guide/getting_started/common_actions/import.rst
-   :start-after: after
-   :end-before: Related Topics
+Inventory status import process is similar to the :ref:`inventory level <import-inventory-levels>` import.